 Whilst driving to the Resort is by far the easiest method, there are still alternative options.
 We’ve put together the basics below to get you started.
 We recommend checking with train and bus operators to ensure the service you need is definitely running.[/vc_column_text][vc_row_inner][vc_column_inner width=”1/3″][vc_column_text]

-The easiest way to reach the resort by public transport is to get the train to Stoke-On-Trent station and then catch a local bus to the park.
+The easiest way to reach the Resort by public transport is to get the train to Stoke-On-Trent station and then either catch a local bus (but note that these can be limited) or use a taxi service to get to the Resort itself.
 Trains run frequently from both London and Manchester.
 Buses are considerably less frequent so it’s worth planning your journey around the bus timetable.

 The National Rail journey planner is the best way to check train times and book tickets.
 Look out for special advance discounts![/vc_column_text][/vc_column_inner][vc_column_inner width=”1/3″][vc_column_text]